dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa.md

 #### Managing the service worker’s updates and lifecycle

 Managing the service worker’s [lifecycle](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) is both complex and vitally important.
-Because the core assets that run the app are precached and served directly from the cache, the service worker must be updated with a new precache manifest in order for app updates to get used.
+Because the core assets that run the app are precached and served directly from the cache without contacting the server, in order for a client to use newly deployed app updates, the service worker must be updated with a new precache manifest.

 If the service worker lifecycle and updates are managed poorly, the app can get stuck on an old version in a user’s browser and never receive updates from the server, which can be hard to diagnose and harder to fix.
 The [“Handling precached static assets between versions” section](#handling-precached-static-assets-between-versions) below explains more about why that happens.